 Potential Harm

-The Cat’s Claw Trumpet is classified as an invasive species in some areas due to its tuberous roots and vast growth.
-It is also generally not a picky plant that can survive in most environments.
-They proliferate in areas near rivers or stream banks or in places where they can freely climb.
+They proliferate in areas near river or stream banks, near human habitations, and in undisturbed hammocks.
 In Florida, this vine is classified as one of the hardest vines to control due to its rigorously growing root system.

 The Florida Exotic Pest Plant Council had the vine listed as a Category I invasive plant and the UF/IFAS put it under the high invasion risk category.
 Given these premises, taking care of the Cat’s Claw plant will give an additional ecological responsibility for the grower.